 Identifier: C-Misc 79

-Scope and Contents This collection contains the letters written by Orlando L. French to his wife, Lydia, during his service in the Civil War from 1862-1865 and the original transcription of these letters prepared in the 1970s (along with bound working photocopy of transcription).
+Scope and Contents This collection contains the letters written by Orlando L. French to his wife, Lydia, during his service in the Civil War from 1862-1865, and the original transcription of these letters prepared in the 1970s (along with bound working photocopy of transcription).
 French enlisted as a Quarter Master Sergeant in Co.
 A., 75th Illinois Infantry.
 Each of his letters is dated and has the location on it.
 His service took him throughout the South, especially Kentucky and Tennessee.
-He records places he ...
+He records places...

-Overview The Parker Family Collection includes manuscript letters, photograph albums, papers and ephemera, scrapbooks and realia.
+Abstract The Parker Family Collection includes manuscript letters, photograph albums, papers and ephemera, scrapbooks and realia.
 Notably, the collections provides 43 Civil War letters written by Calvin Joseph Parker to his mother and sisters.
 C.J.
 Parker served in the 123rd Regiment of New York Volunteers in the Union Army and the letters range in date from January 1862 to April 1865.
 The bulk of the letters are written from Virginia, but he also moved with his regiment through Maryland, Alabama,...

 Scope and Contents Letters of several generations of a number of related Quaker families in Vermont: principally the Robinsons, who were early settlers in Ferrisburgh, Vt., and the Stevens family, who were early settlers in East Montpelier, Vt.
-Also the Hoag and Jewell family of Charlotte, Vt., the Byrds of Vergennes, Vt., and the Rogers family of Ferrisburgh.
-Also the Donaghy family, who came to Vergennes from Ireland during the Potato Famine and apparently changed their name...
+Letters include the Hoag and Jewell family of Charlotte, Vt., the Byrds of Vergennes, Vt., and the Rogers family of Ferrisburgh.
+Additional letters are from the Donaghy family, who came to Vergennes from Ireland during the Potato Famine and apparently changed their name...

-Scope and Contents The letters reflect the majority of letters written during the mid 19th century allowing disparate family members to catch up with one another.
+Scope and Contents From the Collection: The letters reflect the majority of letters written during the mid 19th century allowing disparate family members to catch up with one another.
 The letters from E.L.
 Clark are written from the front lines of the Civil War explaining the nuances of picket lines as well as enlightening their friends and family on the happenings of the war.
 Throughout are mentions of some famous battles as well as the Kinston 22, a hanging of traitorous Confederate soldiers.
-This collection is a great insight into ...
+This collection is a great insight...